polyluxus/runxtb.bash/guides/set-up.md

 Obtain the latest version of xtb from its [GitHub](https://github.com/grimme-lab/xtb/releases/latest) page.
-There you will also find the crest binary.
+You can find the crest binary also on [GitHub](https://github.com/crest-lab/crest/releases/latest).
 You may also want to check the manual of it on
 [read the docs](https://xtb-docs.readthedocs.io/en/latest/contents.html).
-At the time of writing the following files should be downloaded:
+At the time of writing, the following versions were the most recent:
-`xtb-200316.tar.xz` and `crest-200219.tgz` corresponding to
+* xtb v6.6.i1
-xtb v6.2.3 and crest v.2.9.
+* crest v.2.12

 Pick a directory, where you would like to install the packages.
-For myself I chose to install it as a separate user, e.g. software, and I picked the root directory as:
+For myself I chose to install it locally:
 ```
-/home/software/chemsoft/xtb
+/home/martin/local/xtb
 ```
 Change to this directory and unpack the downloaded xtb archive:
 ```